Skip to main content

 Before you discharge trade effluent into a public sewer you must have a trade effluent consent or enter into a trade effluent agreement with your water or sewerage company or authority.
 You must comply with the conditions of your consent or agreement.

 If you do not have the appropriate authorisation to discharge to sewer or watercourses, then you will need to collect dirty water in a sealed tank for disposal.
-You must use a registered waste carrier if you use a contractor to remove this waste.
+You must use an authorised waste carrier/transporter of waste if you use a contractor.

 Good practice